Clement Clarke Moore: Developing Chelsea

 Moore's estate, named Chelsea, was on the west side of the island of Manhattan north of Greenwich Village.
 It was mostly open countryside before the 1820s.
 It had been purchased in 1750 by his maternal grandfather Maj.
 Thomas Clarke, a retired British veteran of the French and Indian War (the North American front of the Seven Years' War).
 Clarke named his house for the Royal Hospital Chelsea in London that served war veterans.
 Moore's parents inherited the estate in 1802, and several years later they deeded it to him.

 When the government of New York City decided on a street grid in Manhattan, based on the Commissioner's Plan of 1811, the new Ninth Avenue was projected to go through the middle of the Chelsea estate.
 In 1818, Moore wrote and published a pamphlet calling on other "Proprietors of Real Estate" to oppose the manner in which the city was being developed.
 He thought it was a conspiracy designed to increase political patronage and appease the city's working class, and argued that making landowners bear the costs of the streets laid through their property was "a tyranny no monarch in Europe would dare to exercise."
 He also criticized the grid plan and the flattening of hills as ill-advised.

 Despite his protests, Moore was already preparing to develop Chelsea, acquiring adjacent plots of land from relatives and neighbors until he owned everything from Eighth Avenue to the Hudson River between 19th and 24th Streets.
 Together with carpenter-builder James N. Wells he divided the neighborhood into lots and marketed them to well-heeled New Yorkers.
 He donated a large block of land to the Episcopal diocese for construction of a seminary, giving them an apple orchard consisting of 66 tracts.
 Construction began in 1827 for the General Theological Seminary.
 Based on his knowledge of Hebrew, Moore was appointed as its first professor of Oriental Languages, serving until 1850.

 The seminary continues to operate on the same site, taking up most of the block between 20th and 21st streets and Ninth and Tenth avenues.
 Ten years later, Moore gave land at 20th Street and Ninth, east of the avenue, to the diocese for construction of St. Peter's Episcopal Church.
 The contemporary Manhattan neighborhood is known as Chelsea after his estate.
+The High Line Hotel, which opened in 2013, occupies the former dormatory of the Seminary.